French Inheritance and Gift Tax

 The main scheme attracting significant inheritance tax benefits is the French life insurance policy (assurance vie).
 Each beneficiary can receive 152500€ tax-free (above which there is a tax rate of 20 or 25%) except for policies left to spouses (or PACS partners) which are entirely tax-free.

-There is clearly no point in saving tax if the financial performance is poor.
-We regularly review the performance of appropriate schemes and can provide advice on choosing appropriate policies and funds.
+However, there is clearly no point in saving tax if the financial performance is poor.

 We strongly recommend obtaining advice from qualified professionals in France - and we would be glad to assist.